 Ruth, T.K., D.W.
 Smith, M.A.
 Haroldson, P.C.
 Buotte, C.C.
 Schwartz, H.B.
 Quigley, S. Cherry, K.M.
 Murphy, D. Tyers, and K. Frey.
 2003.
 Large-carnivore response to recreational big-game hunting along the Yellowstone National Park and Absaroka-Beartooth Wilderness boundary.
 Wildlife Society Bulletin 31(4):1150–1161.

 Ruth, T. K., Mark H. Haroldson, P. C. Buotte, K. M. Murphy, H. B. Quigley, and M. G. Hornocker.2011.
 Cougar survival and source-sink structure on Greater Yellowstone’s Northern Range.
 Journal of Wildlife Management 75(6):1381–1398.

 Ruth, T. K., P. C. Buotte, and H. B. Quigley.
 2010.
 Comparing VHF ground-telemetry and GPS cluster methods to determine cougar kill rates.
 Journal of Wildlife Management 74(5):1122–1133.

 Ruth, T. K., P. C. Buotte, and M. G. Hornocker.
-In Press (due out 2015).
-Yellowstone Cougars: Ecology Before and During Wolf Reestablishment.
+2019.
+Yellowstone Cougars: Ecology Before and During Wolf Restoration.
 University Press of Colorado, Boulder, Colorado.